-- Apple SuperDrive 1.4 MB high-density floppy disk drive - 24x-speed ATAPI (AT Attachment Packet Interface) CD-ROM drive - One or more Apple hard disk drives (The number and capacity of drives depend on the configuration you ordered.)
+- Apple SuperDrive 1.4 MB high-density floppy disk drive - 24x-speed ATAPI (AT Attachment Packet Interface) CD-ROM drive or a DVD-ROM drive (The type of drive depends upon the configuration you ordered.) - One or more Apple hard disk drives (The number and capacity of drives depend on the configuration you ordered.)